luijar/functional-programming-js/README.md

 $> node <path-to-qunit-cli.js> -t <chapter-num>/tests.js -c <chapter-num>/tests.js
 ~~~

-You can find <path-to-qunit-cli.js> node_modules/qunit/bin/cli.js
-<chapter-num> will be any of ch01...ch08
+You can find "path-to-qunit-cli.js" in node_modules/qunit/bin/cli.js and "chapter-num" will be any of ch01...ch08